qossmic/deptrac/docs/index.md

 ## Getting Started

-In order to get started with Deptrac you will need a configuration file, called *depfile*.
-This configuration file is written in YAML and, by default, is stored with the name `depfile.yaml` in your project's root directory.
+In order to get started with Deptrac you will need a configuration file.
+This configuration file is written in YAML and, by default, is stored with the name `deptrac.yaml` in your project's root directory.

 Deptrac can generate a template for you, using the `init` command.